TonyXuQAQ/iCurb/README.md

 # iCurb: Imitation Learning-based Detection of Road Curbs using Aerial Images for Autonomous Driving
 Authors: Zhenhua Xu, Yuxiang Sun, Ming Liu

-Please visit our project paper at https://tonyxuqaq.github.io/iCurb/.
+Please visit our project page at https://tonyxuqaq.github.io/iCurb/.

 The implementation code will be released soon...